PEXANE2/azure-docs.tr-tr/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     -- the old group aadsqlmi\migration should be there
     ```

-1. Use the ALTER USER syntax to map the on-premises user to the Azure AD login.
+1. Şirket içi kullanıcıyı Azure AD oturum açma ile eşlemek için ALTER USER sözdizimini kullanın.

     ```sql
     /** Execute the ALTER USER command to alter the Windows user [aadsqlmi\testUser1]